project-unisonOS/project-unisonos.github.io/docs/developers/contributing.md

 ## Documentation and Accessibility

-- Follow accessibility guidance similar to WCAG 2.2 AA.
+- Follow WCAG 2.2 AA guidance in `developers/accessibility.md`.
-- Use semantic headings and clear, plain-language summaries.
-- Provide alt text for all images and diagrams.
+- Use semantic headings, descriptive link text, and alt text for all meaningful images.
+- Keep tables accessible (`<th>` headers with scope, captions when complex); prefer lists when possible.
+- Run `npm run a11y:audit` (requires Playwright deps) before merging doc or layout changes; see `ACCESSIBILITY_AUDIT.md` for scope and results.
-- Update architecture or journey documentation when you change behavior.
+- Update architecture or journey docs when behavior changes.

 ## Code of Conduct and Security